natandsantos/natandsantos/README.md

 - 👋 Hi, I’m @natandsantos
-- 👀 I’m interested in ...
+- 👀 I’m into see things under the hood and put my hands dirty on it (sometimes it's frustrating).
-- 🌱 I’m currently learning Web Technologies (JavaScript, CSS, HTML, Node.js)
+- 🌱 I’m currently learning backend stuff like database technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new open-source projects in the future and create the ones I've got in mind too.
 - 📫 How to reach me ...

 <!---